Barty and Jabeur's Wimbledon hopes riding on wave of emotion - RFI

 "I'm going to enjoy it no matter what.
 I think it's a stepping stone to what is kind of one of my biggest dreams.
 We just keep chipping away."

-Tomljanovic is in her first Grand Slam quarter-final at the age of 28 and although she regretted the manner in which she got there - British teenager Emma Raducanu retiring from their match -- she is looking forward to Tuesday.
+Tomljanovic is in her first Grand Slam quarter-final at the age of 28 and although she regretted the manner in which she got there - British teenager Emma Raducanu retiring from their match with breathing difficulties -- she is looking forward to Tuesday.

-"Two Aussies playing each other in the quarters is great," she said.

-"I am thrilled to play Ashleigh and hope it will be a great match."
+"I'm unbelievably proud of myself that I'm here," said the 28-year-old Australian.

 Jabeur, if anything, is embarked on achieving an even greater goal that her success will galvanise a swathe of young Arab women, especially in North Africa, to take up the sport.